eclipse-velocitas/vehicle-app-python-sdk/README.md

 | [Dynamic Rule](./examples/dynamic-rule/) | Create a Vehicle Data Broker rule with the fluent query methods.
 | [Static Rule](./examples/static-rule/) | Create a Vehicle Data Broker rule with the subscribe_to_data_point annotation.
 | [VDB Queries](./examples/vdb-queries/) | Demonstrates various aspects of creating Vehicle Data Broker queries.
-| [Seat Adjuster](./examples/seat-adjuster/) | Seat-Adjuster App that demonstrates MQTT communication and seat control via actuator data points.<br>(i) This example can only be run from the [Vehicle App Template](https://github.com/eclipse-velocitas/vehicle-app-python-template).
+| [Seat Adjuster](./examples/seat-adjuster/) | Seat-Adjuster App that demonstrates MQTT communication and seat control via actuator data points.<br>:point_right: This example can only be run from the [Vehicle App Template](https://github.com/eclipse-velocitas/vehicle-app-python-template). :point_left:

 All examples (except the Seat Adjuster) can be run via
 ```bash